two-engineers2/RGB-LED-and-Flex-Sensor/README.md

 # RGB-LED-and-Flex-Sensor
-Step by step instructions with explanations on how to wire and program a 16x2 serial LCD and DHT11 sensor.
+Step by step instructions with explanations on how to wire and program an RGB LED and flex sensor.

 ![arduino rgb led flex sensor](https://user-images.githubusercontent.com/39010672/44440460-c6dacd00-a58d-11e8-9c27-f6673f37770b.PNG)